ACEMS/r2vr/README.md

   [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
   [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/github/milesmcbain/r2vr?branch=master&svg=true)](https://ci.appveyor.com/project/milesmcbain/r2vr)

-This package helps you generate and serve A-Frame scenes.
-It provides a suite of objects representing A-Frame scenes, entities, and assets that can be composed using a functional R interface.
+This package allows you to write R code to define and serve WebVR scenes.

+Building on top of Mozilla's [A-Frame Framework](https://aframe.io/), a suite of objects representing A-Frame scenes, entities, and assets are provided that can be composed using a functional R interface.

+Thanks to the power and versatility of A-Frame and WebVR, these scenes will be viewable on all major VR platforms/devices including smartphone platforms like Google Cardboard.
+There are also no 3D graphics related dependencies to install, since these are injected as javascript links into the WebVR scene and downloaded at run-time by viewers.

 # Installation